ryangautier1/homework1/README.md

 ## Completed
 ```
 Changed the html tags for semantic tags
+Fixed indentation of html tags
-Combined classes where applicable
+Combined classes where applicable in html and css
-Updated order of tags and classes in css to flow more logically
+Updated order of tags and classes in html and css to flow more logically
 Added alt attributes to images
+Added title to background image
+Added comments to html and css files
 ```

 ## User Story